» Teamwork @ EdLab

-The project was a collaboration with the librarians from Gottesman Libraries at Columbia University, for "The Everett News Cafe Book Collections" display.
+This book display was a collaboration with the librarians from Gottesman Libraries at Columbia University, for promoting "The Everett News Cafe Book Collections".
 Each collection is tethered to a large news event (or the occasional library event) and seeks to help cafe visitors gain context and deeper understanding of the subject.

 In support of this year’s Earth Day, whose theme is "Protect Our Species", TEACHING ABOUT SPECIES hopes to nurture deeper educational awareness and human sensitivities to the whole world around us.
 It helps highlight works that probe the meaning and debate over species, extinction, and the Anthropocene through research, narrative, and lessons from Nature.